davidcoles/vc5/README.md

 * Bonded network device support to provide high-availibility with LAG/MLAG
 * Observability via a web console and Prometheus metrics
 * Simple API to enable embedding into your own project
+* Extention to support LVS/IPVS for non-DRS operation

 ## About